The terms and conditions set out below shall be added to the Principal Agreement effective as of May 25, 2018.

 "Standard Contractual Clause(s)" - means the contractual clauses set out in Schedule A;

-The terms, "Commission", "Controller", "Processor", "Data Subject(s)", "Member State", "Personal Data Breach", "Processing" and "Supervisory Authority" - shall have the same meaning as in the GDPR, and their cognate terms shall be construed accordingly.
+The terms, "Commission", "Controller", "Processor", "Data Subject(s)", "Member State", "Personal Data Breach", "Processing" and "Supervisory Authority" - shall have the same meaning as in the GDPR, or in the CCPA, and their cognate terms shall be construed accordingly.

-The Controller acknowledges that any Customer and/or Customer Group Member, sharing personal data, follow the terms of this agreement and that the Customer and/or Customer Group Member, particularly residing in the EU, have given their consent.
+The Controller acknowledges that any Customer and/or Customer Group Member, sharing personal data, follow the terms of this agreement and that the Customer and/or Customer Group Member, particularly residing in the EU, or the State of California, have given their consent, and such consent is current as defined by the applicable laws.

 Customer hereby represents and warrants not to store or otherwise use any Personal Data or Content in connection with the Service that: (a) violates these Terms; (b) is defamatory, libelous, abusive, illegal, profane, indecent, pornographic, obscene, hateful, offensive, harassing, or threatening in any way; (c) constitutes or encourages conduct that would be considered a criminal offense or give rise to civil liability, or otherwise intentionally or unintentionally violate any law, rule or regulation; (d) violates any third party's copyright, trademark, patent, trade secret, or other personal or proprietary right; (e) invades or interferes with the rights of privacy or publicity of any person; or (f) contains a virus, malicious code or any other harmful component.